the-amazing-atharva/Crop-Recommendation/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests if you would like to contribute.
 Any enhancements, bug fixes, or suggestions are welcome!

-### How to Contribute

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-### Notes:

-- Update the `git clone` URL to your actual repository.
-- Replace any placeholder links for downloading files (`model.pkl`, `minmaxscaler.pkl`, etc.).